 Steve McQueen invited every Year 3 pupil in London to have their photograph taken by a team of specially trained Tate photographers.
 They included children from state primaries, independent schools, faith schools, special schools, pupil referral units and home-educated pupils.

-These class photos will be brought together into a single large-scale installation, capturing tens of thousands of Year 3 schoolchildren in a milestone year in their development.
+These class photos are brought together into a single large-scale installation, capturing tens of thousands of Year 3 pupils in a milestone year in their development.